w3f/General-Grants-Program/grants/speculative/python_substrate_api.md

 #### Milestone 1: duration: 4 weeks
 Basic application architecture with all artifacts
-- Artefact 1: `py-scale-codec` repository in the `polkascan` organization on Github
+- Artifact 1: `py-scale-codec` repository in the `polkascan` organization on Github
-- Artefact 2: `py-substrate-interface` repository in the `polkascan` organization on Github
+- Artifact 2: `py-substrate-interface` repository in the `polkascan` organization on Github
-- Artefact 3: `substrate-interface-api` repository in the `polkascan` organization on Github
+- Artifact 3: `substrate-interface-api` repository in the `polkascan` organization on Github
-- Artefact 4: `substrate-interface-gui` repository in the `polkascan` organization on Github
+- Artifact 4: `substrate-interface-gui` repository in the `polkascan` organization on Github
-- Artefact 5: `substrate-interface` repository in the `polkascan` organization on Github
+- Artifact 5: `substrate-interface` repository in the `polkascan` organization on Github

 Full compatibility with native Substrate JSON-RPC
 - Author RPC-methods